CarolineKeddie/Webscraping-for-indeed.com-and-predicting-salaries/README.md

 You may end up making multiple classification models to tackle different questions.
 Be sure to clearly explain your hypotheses and framing, any feature engineering, and what your target variables are.
 The type of classification model you choose is up to you.
 Be sure to interpret your results and evaluate your models' performance.

+Your boss would rather tell a client incorrectly that they would get a lower salary job than tell a client incorrectly that they would get a high salary job.
+Adjust one of your models to ease his mind, and explain what it is doing and any tradeoffs.
+Plot the ROC curve.